+1. Foreign Language Requirement

+a) Must complete 8 credit hours in a foreign language with a "C" or better in each course.

+8 credit hours

+Minimum 6 credit hours

-- Foreign Language Requirement 8 credit hours - a) Must complete 8 credit hours in a foreign language with a "C" or better in each course. - Can test out of the foreign language requirement.
-If so, 8 credit hours will be applied towards the completion requirements of the International Curriculum Program. - Core Internationalized Courses Minimum 6 credit hours - a) Must complete a minimum of 6 credit hours in the designated - b) Must complete all Internationalized courses with a "C" or bet-
+- b) Can test out of the foreign language requirement.
+If so, 8 credit hours will be applied towards the completion requirements of the International Curriculum Program. - 2.
+Core Internationalized Courses - a) Must complete a minimum of 6 credit hours in the designated core. - b) Must complete all Internationalized courses with a "C" or better.

-Plan of Study Core Courses
+Plan of Study Core Courses-International Curriculum